robsturgill/block-facebook/README.md

 # fb-blocker
 Simple scripts to block Facebook on a local machine (running Windows) via host file changes.
 These scripts can be useful when router level access is not available but user admin access is.
+This script could easily be adopted for use with any or mulitple websites. **Use at your own risk.**

 ## Features
-* The install script copies current host file to `C:\host_backup.txt` drive as a backup.
+* The install script copies current host file to `C:\host_backup.txt` as a backup.
-* Checks for existing host file entries to avoid duplicates.
+* Checks for existing host file domain entries to avoid duplication.
 * Sets up localhost entries for common Facebook domains.
 * Removal script restores host file from backup.